AfterWorkTea/mparser/README.md

 The MParser is short for Mini (XML) Parser that combines important benefits:
 1) Simplified but still very powerful grammar (reduced from 89 to 25 rules) that makes it much more intuitive and improves performance.
-2) High performance and low memory usage of SAX (thanks to it's streaming nature)
+2) High performance and low memory usage (thanks to it's streaming nature similar to SAX)
-3) Automatic nodes recognition allows (roughly speaking it's similar to a basic XPath, allows unique identification of elements in XML tree)
+3) Automatic nodes recognition (roughly speaking it's similar to a basic XPath and allows unique identification of elements in XML tree)
 4) Efficient and small POJO implementations that lacks dependencies on third-part libraries.

 MParser's grammar is based on one fundamental observation.
 Most IT people don't know nor take advantage of the full XML grammar.
 Therefore the simpler grammar is a balanced compromise that allows to parse most XMLs - for example the MParser works with Jenkins */api/xml files.